 The precision of Ipsos online polls are calculated using a credibility interval with a poll of 1,000 accurate to +/- 3.5 percentage points and of 500 accurate to +/- 4.8 percentage points.
 For more information on the Ipsos use of credibility intervals, please visit the Ipsos website.

 The publication of these findings abides by local rules and regulations.

-For more information on this news release, please contact:
+For further information contact: